The Canadian Scoliosis Screening Coalition

 - Pahys JM, Samdani AF, Hwang SW, Warshauer S, Gaughan JP, Chafetz RS.
 Trunk Range of Motion and Patient Outcomes After Anterior Vertebral Body Tethering Versus Posterior Spinal Fusion: Comparison Using Computerized 3D Motion Capture Technology.
 J Bone Joint Surg Am.
 2022 Sep 7;104(17):1563-1572. doi: 10.2106/JBJS.21.00992.
 Epub 2022 Jun 28.
 PMID: 35766407.

 - Kurra, S., DeMercurio, P. & Lavelle, W.F.
 Comparison of operative implications between adolescent and young adult idiopathic scoliosis patients from scoliosis research society mortality and morbidity database.
-Spine Deform 10, 1133–1138 (2022). https://doi.org/10.1007/s43390-022-00515-7 “Conclusions The operative implications observed with young adult idiopathic scoliosis patients may potentially result in more complex surgical procedures and operative-associated complications than their adolescent counterparts.
+Spine Deform 10, 1133–1138 (2022). https://doi.org/10.1007/s43390-022-00515-7 “...Conclusions The operative implications observed with young adult idiopathic scoliosis patients may potentially result in more complex surgical procedures and operative-associated complications than their adolescent counterparts.
 Further studies are required and should include a larger number of cases, be prospective in nature and verifiable data.”
 Level of evidence II.
+(Note: this study supports the importance of screening adolescents, early diagnosis and treatment)

 - Johnson, Mitchell A. BSE; Flynn, John M. MD; Anari, Jason B. MD; Gohel, Shivani BS; Cahill, Patrick J. MD; Winell, Jennifer J. MD; Baldwin, Keith D. MD, MPH, MSPT.
 Risk of Scoliosis Progression in Nonoperatively Treated Adolescent Idiopathic Scoliosis Based on Skeletal Maturity.
 Journal of Pediatric Orthopaedics 41(9):p 543-548, October 2021. | DOI: 10.1097/BPO.0000000000001929 “Conclusions: Skeletal maturity and curve magnitude have strong predictive value for future curve progression.
 The results presented here represent a valuable resource for orthopaedic providers regarding a patient’s risk of progression and ultimate surgical risk.”